spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/3-batch/4-monitoring.md

 <!--NOTE-->

 The `wavefront-sdk-java` dependency overrides the version bundled with `micrometer-registry-wavefront:1.5.2` or older.
-For `1.5.3` or newer the `wavefront-sdk-java` dependency should be dropped.
+For `1.5.3` or newer, the `wavefront-sdk-java` dependency should be dropped.

 <!--END_NOTE-->

 <!--InfluxDB-->

-Enable the `InfluxDB` metrics collection with the following dependency:
+Enable the `InfluxDB` metrics collection by adding the following dependency:

 ```xml
 <dependency>